Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-Docker.md

 #### Internal leader election

-Alluxio by default using embedded-journal-based leader election.
+Alluxio uses internal leader election by default.

 Provide the master embedded journal addresses and set the hostname of the current master:

 ```bash
 $ docker run -d --net=host \